-It is an aerosol medication that serves to temporarily reduce or relieve nasal congestion caused by the common cold, sinusitis , hay fever, allergies, among other conditions that prevent breathing fluidly.
+It is an aerosol medication that temporarily reduces or relieves nasal congestion caused by the common cold, sinusitis, hay fever, and allergies, among other conditions that prevent fluid breathing.

-Its use is not recommended in children between the ages of 6 and 12 years unless it is indicated by a pediatrician and under the supervision of the parents and / or representatives.
+Its use is not recommended in children between the ages of 6 and 12 years unless indicated by a pediatrician and under the supervision of the parents and representatives.

 How to use